First published Feb 16, 2010 and updated as photos are sent in.

 Photo Credit: Kristi Pemberton

+Are Mink Ragdolls more expensive?
 Yes, they are more expensive than traditional Ragdoll cats because they come from a superior bloodline of the breed.
-This bloodline goes down to the very first Ragdoll cats ever bred by Ann Baker, which puts them in an entirely different league.
+This bloodline goes down to the very first Ragdoll cats ever bred by Ann Baker.
+This puts them in an entirely different league.
+In addition, mink Ragdolls present superior characteristics in coat smoothness and thickness, coloring, and eye color.
+Moreover, they are bred from a limited pool, with a 50% rate of Mink reproduction.
+All of these elements make Mink Ragdolls more expensive than other Ragdoll cats.

 Mila, a Blue Bicolor Mink Ragdoll Cat